sarakarimi/PlantMap/README.md

 ##### Challenges

 - The number of distinct flower classes is comparably low compared to the number of overall images
-- Just by looking on the raw data, it is clear that the dataset is not evenly distributed, i.e., unbalanced.
+- Just by looking on the raw data, it is clear that the dataset is not evenly distributed (class imbalance)
 - Many flowers of different classes look similar, e.g., all flowers with white blossoms.
-- SAM is not perfect, i.e., it predicts false positives and
+- SAM is not perfect, i.e., it predicts false positives

 #### Supervised Classification